Artist Statement

 Biography

 Mark Butler grew up in Leixlip, Co.
 Kildare, and studied Electronic Engineering at University College Dublin.
-In 2006, he left Ireland and spent the next 14 years living and working in China, the United Kingdom, and Canada.
-While in the UK, he studied art at Byam Shaw – Central Saint Martins, London, for a year before earning a Visual Arts degree with a focus on Painting from Emily Carr University of Art & Design in Vancouver, Canada, in 2013.
+In 2006, he left Ireland and spent fourteen years living and working in China, the United Kingdom, and Canada.
+While in the UK, he studied art at Byam Shaw–Central Saint Martins in London before completing a Visual Arts degree with a focus on Painting at Emily Carr University of Art & Design in Vancouver in 2013.

-Since then, he has maintained an active studio practice and held an exhibition at Dynamo Arts Association in Vancouver in 2018.
-During this time, he also got married, started a family, and spent three years living on Vancouver Island while working in the public health system.
+During his time in Canada, Butler maintained an active studio practice and held an exhibition at Dynamo Arts Association in Vancouver in 2018.
+He also spent three years on Vancouver Island while working in the public health system.

-In 2020, he returned to Ireland with his family and now lives and works in Leixlip, Co.
+He returned to Ireland in 2020 and now lives and works in Leixlip, Co.
 Kildare.
-His exhibition We Love To Boogie at Naas Library and Cultural Centre in March 2025 featured a new body of work developed in 2024.
-He is currently building on this work in the studio.
+His exhibition We Love To Boogie was held at Naas Library and Cultural Centre in March 2025.
+He is currently preparing for his next exhibition at Signal Arts Centre in Bray, Co.
+Wicklow, scheduled for November 2026.

 Supported by Kildare County Council